 Swedish Space Corporation (SSC) and Firefly have signed a collaborative agreement to jointly launch satellites with Firefly's Alpha rocket from the newly inaugurated spaceport at Esrange Space Center in Sweden.
 Together, Firefly and SSC are establishing an orbital launch service in Europe with a flight-proven launch vehicle, supporting commercial, civil, and defense customers.
+The available azimuths are 330 - 10 deg, subject to specific range safety constraints such as necessary doglegs around downrange settlements.

 Figure 23.
-Esrange Space Center
+Esrange Space Center Launch Inclinations and Azimuths